fffaraz/FileZilla/README.md

 ## What's changed

 The maximum number of simultaneous connections has been increased from 10 to 50.
-This patch exists because the original maintainer declined to make this change — see [ticket #5062](https://trac.filezilla-project.org/ticket/5062) for context.
+This patch exists because the original maintainer refused to make this change — see [ticket #5062](https://trac.filezilla-project.org/ticket/5062) for context.

 ## Building